rgusseinov/vt8/app/README.md

 https://www.vtiger.com/vtiger-public-license/

-To register for an account, please contact community @ vtiger.com, you will need this to file issues and/or fix the code Once you have an account, you can [browse the code](https://code.vtiger.com/vtiger/vtigercrm/tree/master), [see if your issue is already reported](https://code.vtiger.com/vtiger/vtigercrm/issues) and if you have a new problem to report you can [create an issue](https://code.vtiger.com/vtiger/vtigercrm/issues/new?issue)
+To register for an account, please contact info @ vtiger.com, you will need this to file issues and/or fix the code Once you have an account, you can [browse the code](https://code.vtiger.com/vtiger/vtigercrm/tree/master), [see if your issue is already reported](https://code.vtiger.com/vtiger/vtigercrm/issues) and if you have a new problem to report you can [create an issue](https://code.vtiger.com/vtiger/vtigercrm/issues/new?issue)